harvard-lil/website-static/app/_posts/2026/2026-05-14-libraries-and-public-access-to-federal-data.md

 **Chris Marcum:**\
 Yeah, this is a nuance in federal information policy that is not well understood or appreciated, even by the members of Congress who, ostensibly anyway, should have an interest or a stake here.
 So the Federal Data Catalog is a statutory requirement in the [Foundations for Evidence-Based Policymaking Act](https://www.govinfo.gov/content/pkg/PLAW-115publ435/html/PLAW-115publ435.htm).
 It's in Title II, which is also known as the Open Government Data Act.
 And it basically establishes a centralized catalog or index of every agency's federal data assets.

-And previously, there had been an initiative started by the Obama administration that launched [Data.gov](https://data.gov) that is hosted by GSA.
+And previously, there had been an initiative started by the Obama administration that launched Data.gov that is hosted by GSA.
 Now, Data.gov did not serve as a repository.
 This is not where data is being deposited in the sense of, like, an institutional repository that many libraries are most familiar with.
 And instead, it just pulled in the information that agencies were indexing on their own inventories of data.

 And so when the [Foundations for Evidence-Based Policymaking Act](https://www.congress.gov/bill/115th-congress/house-bill/4174) was passed, it just made a lot of sense, right, to take advantage of the infrastructure that Data.gov provided.
 And so what we like to characterize it as is that Data.gov provides the Federal Data Catalog.
-And so the relationship is that Data.gov is sort of the landing place for the Federal Data Catalog.
+And so the relationship is that Data.gov is the landing place for the Federal Data Catalog.

 The Federal Data Catalog is comprised of an aggregation of what are known in the statute, in the [Open Government Data Act,](https://www.congress.gov/bill/115th-congress/house-bill/1770) as agency comprehensive data inventories.
 This is just an index of every data asset they hold, but not the data themselves.

-> … that's why there's under-resourcing that agencies are faced with … They're under-resourced in terms of budget and staffing, and it would take an army for every agency to be able to do this comprehensively.
+> They [federal agencies] are under-resourced in terms of budget and staffing, and it would take an army for every agency to be able to do this comprehensively.

 **Public Data Project:**\
 Okay, so I understand it's not a repository, but I don't understand completely why it's not comprehensive.
 I mean, the words you just used would make me think that if every agency is submitting their indices, why isn't it comprehensive?